NEWS

 Spitz receives the Staufer Medal

-The ProKids boss is the first Schwenningen resident to be awarded this exclusive medal.
+The head of ProKids is the first resident of Schwenningen to receive this exclusive award.
 The entrepreneur works tirelessly for his foundation.
 His baby hatch has already saved five young lives.

-When he realized that not every family in this country could afford a hot school meal for their child, Joachim Spitz took action.
-He collected donations, tied an apron on himself with the then-mayor Dr. Rupert Kubon, and cooked spaghetti at the kindergarten.
+When he realized that not every family in this country could afford a hot school lunch for their child, Joachim Spitz took action.
+He collected donations, tied on an apron with the then-mayor, Dr. Rupert Kubon, and cooked spaghetti at the kindergarten.
 That was almost 15 years ago.

-Now the energetic Schwenningen entrepreneur is receiving one of the highest awards in the state of Baden-Württemberg for his commitment – the Staufer Medal.
+Now, the enterprising Schwenningen businessman is receiving one of the highest awards of the state of Baden-Württemberg for his commitment – the Staufer Medal.

 Only about 120 carriers

 It is valuable because it is awarded relatively rarely.
-Only individuals who have made a significant contribution to the common good receive it.
-To date, there are only about 120 recipients, among them celebrities such as entrepreneurs Carl Duke of Württemberg, Reinhold Würth, Ewald Marquardt, astronaut Ernst Messerschmid, and the late Swiss television presenter Kurt Felix.
+Only individuals who have made exceptional contributions to the common good receive it.
+To date, there are only about 120 recipients, among them figures such as the entrepreneurs Carl Herzog von Württemberg, Reinhold Würth, Ewald Marquardt, astronaut Ernst Messerschmid, and the late Swiss television presenter Kurt Felix.

-This makes the Staufer Medal even more exclusive than the State Order of Merit, which is limited to 1,000 living recipients and awarded approximately 30 times per year—despite being the state's highest honor.
-Also valuable is the State Badge of Honor, which finds approximately 400 new recipients annually.
+This makes the Staufer Medal even more exclusive than the State Order of Merit, which is limited to 1,000 living recipients and awarded approximately 30 times a year – although it is the highest honor the state can bestow.
+The State Badge of Honor is also highly regarded, finding around 400 new recipients annually.
 Spitz is one of the few residents of the twin cities to receive this prestigious award.
-Before him, the Staufer Medal had only been awarded to personalities such as conductor Gernot Laufer, former district administrator Dr. Rainer Gutknecht, and honorary citizen Ewald Merkle.
+Previously, the Staufer Medal had only been awarded to figures such as conductor Gernot Laufer, former District Administrator Dr. Rainer Gutknecht, and honorary citizen Ewald Merkle.

 Active for many years

-Anyone who, like Joachim Spitz (52), is awarded the Staufer Medal must have achieved merits that – according to the wording of the award guidelines – “were acquired beyond the actual professional duties in the context of a generally voluntary, social or civic commitment and were performed over many years.”
+Anyone who, like Joachim Spitz (52), is decorated with the Staufer Medal must have acquired merits which – according to the wording of the award guidelines – “beyond the actual professional duties, were acquired within the framework of a generally voluntary, social or civic engagement and have been provided over many years.”

-This undoubtedly applies to the chairman of the ProKids Foundation.
-Since Spitz founded it on a personal initiative in 2010, the owner of a Schwenningen printing company has worked tirelessly to help poor children and their families.
-The gifted networker has already received a number of social awards for this; the Staufer Medal, which Mayor Jürgen Roth will present to him in January at the Neckarhalle, is certainly the crowning achievement of his work.
-Spitz is extremely imaginative; just recently, he set up an online volunteer platform that helps bring together existing willingness to help and those in need in a structured way.
-Similarly pragmatic, he has – just like that – built a street workout park for Schwenningen's youth at the Vorderer See and founded a shared apartment for teenage mothers.
+This undoubtedly applies to the chairman of the ProKids Foundation; since Spitz founded it in 2010 as a personal initiative, the owner of a printing company in Schwenningen has worked tirelessly to help impoverished children and their families.
+For this, the gifted networker has already garnered numerous social awards; the Staufer Medal, which Mayor Jürgen Roth will present to him in January at the Neckar Hall, is certainly the crowning achievement of his work.
+Spitz is exceptionally resourceful; just recently, he commissioned the creation of an online volunteer platform that helps to systematically connect existing willingness to help with those in need.
+With similar pragmatism, he also – seemingly out of the blue – built a street workout park for Schwenningen's youth at the Vorderer See lake and established a shared apartment for teenage mothers.

-However, the core of the foundation's work remains the provision of hot school meals and the ProKids meeting place, a contact point for families in need.
+However, the core of the foundation's work remains the provision of hot school meals and the ProKids meeting place, a point of contact for families in need.

 Baby hatch of the “Lighthouse”

-The flagship of the foundation's work—and Spitz's favorite project—is the baby hatch, which he had installed in the Franziskusheim on Neckarstrasse a few years ago.
-It has presumably saved the lives of five newborns who were left there.
+The flagship project of the foundation's work – and Spitzer's favorite project – is the baby hatch he had installed in the Franziskusheim on Neckarstrasse a few years ago.
+It has already presumably saved the lives of five newborns left there.
 Joachim Spitz is particularly proud of this.

-The baby hatch makes it clear how the designated recipient of the Staufer Medal works: He knows everything and everything and approaches people to win them over to his cause.
+The baby hatch clearly illustrates how the designated recipient of the Staufer Medal operates: He knows everyone and everything and approaches people to win them over to his cause.
 He's good at it, and he almost always succeeds.

-He doesn't just let others work for him, but also performs an immense amount of volunteer work himself alongside his entrepreneurial activities—you'd be hard-pressed to find a more efficient social manager.
-This is honored not only by numerous private donors, but also by entrepreneurs who appreciate what the man with the gray beard is doing as the "engine" of his foundation. ?
+He doesn't just let others do the work for him; alongside his entrepreneurial activities, he himself undertakes an immense amount of voluntary work – you'd be hard-pressed to find a more efficient social manager.
+This is appreciated not only by numerous private donors but also by business owners who admire what this man with the gray beard, the driving force behind his foundation, accomplishes.

 12.12.2022 – Neckarquelle